 What Is Due Diligence in Real Estate?

-As stated above, this is the option period given to a home buyer to conduct an inspection before agreeing to purchase a home.
+As stated above, this is the option period given to a home buyer to inspect before agreeing to purchase a home.
 Buying property could lead to potential risks, such as buying the seller’s problem.
 Therefore, due diligence assists you in evading such financial mistakes by allowing you to learn more about the property you are about to purchase.